by: Thomas Young

 Business leaders cannot go it alone when executing a winning digital marketing strategy.
 There are too many skill sets that must come together to make this work and anyone that tells you that he or she has all the skills to get it right will most likely fail.
-In companies of all sizes, developing a successful web marketing team is one of the greatest challenges and it also is a critical reason many websites fail.
+In companies of all sizes, developing a successful strategic digital marketing team is one of the greatest challenges and it also is a critical reason many websites fail.

 Marketing Versus Technology Versus Design

 Three very distinct disciplines must come together to get results from digital marketing.
 Take a look at the graphic below.
 Can these skill sets be any more different?
 Marketing is concerned with business growth and sales.
 Technology teams need to make technology work.
 Designers are creative and artistic.
 They are interested in colors, graphics, photos and how things look.
 Many website problems happen because these three skill sets can’t come together to get results.
 In the center is project management, the key to bringing these three disciplines together and completing the project.

 Three unique disciplines must work together in strategic digital marketing.

 The differences in these three areas can lead to all sorts of conflicts in strategic digital marketing work.
 These three skill sets must be managed by a strong project manager and project lead.
 In many cases, the project lead is the CEO or business leader!